Many-body post-processing of density functional calculations using the variational quantum eigensolver for Bader charge analysis: Discussion

 \section{Discussion}

-We present the computation of Bader charges using our many-body post-processing tool Dopyqo that builds and solves a many-body Hamiltonian from the results of a DFT calculation.
-We calculate BECs for various systems with both DFT and Dopyqo and compare the results to literature values~\cite{PaskasMamula2014Electronic, Lu2018Unraveling, Choudhuri2020Calculating}.
-The DFT calculations we compare to are done using DFT ~\cite{PaskasMamula2014Electronic} or DFT+U ~\cite{Lu2018Unraveling, Choudhuri2020Calculating} using PAW pseudopotentials and k-meshes while all our results are based on norm-conversing pseudopotentials and $\brm\Gamma$-point calculations.
+We present the computation of BECs using our many-body post-processing framework, which builds and solves a many-body Hamiltonian from the results of a DFT calculation.
+We calculate BECs for various systems with various computational methods (DFT, CASCI and VQE) and compare the results to literature values~\cite{PaskasMamula2014Electronic, Lu2018Unraveling, Choudhuri2020Calculating}.
+The reference calculations we compare to are done using DFT ~\cite{PaskasMamula2014Electronic} or DFT+U ~\cite{Lu2018Unraveling, Choudhuri2020Calculating} using PAW pseudopotentials and k-meshes while all our results are based on norm-conserving pseudopotentials and $\brm\Gamma$-point calculations.
+All reference DFT results were obtained with spin-unpolarized calculations.
+Only the reference values for CrO$_2$, taken from \cite{Lu2018Unraveling}, have been simulated using a spin-polarized calculation.

-For the $2\times 2\times 2$ MgH$_2$ supercells, the post-processing with Dopyqo has no significant impact on the BEC of the central atom.
-These systems have been extensively studied with standard DFT in the literature and we considered them as being weakly correlated \cite{PaskasMamula2014Electronic, Lyu2023OnTheCatalytic, Chen2004Alloying, Zhang2017Enhanced}.
-Thus, no improvement on the BECs is expected which fits our results.
-We can therefore assess our software as being accurate in the calculation of BECs.
+For the \ce{MgH_2} systems, the many-body post-processing has no significant impact on the BEC of the central dopant atom.
+These systems have been extensively studied with standard DFT in the literature and we considered them as being weakly correlated \cite{PaskasMamula2014Electronic, Lyu2023OnTheCatalytic, Chen2004Alloying, Zhang2017Enhanced}, and accordingly no improvement over the single-reference descriptions is expected.
+The agreement between DFT, CASCI and VQE charges and the reference values therefore serves primarily as a validation of the present computational framework, confirming that the active space construction and the many-body treatment are internally consistent.
+The exception is \ce{MgH_2}:\ce{Fe}, where the BEC is sensitive to the active space size: with the (6e, 9o) active space, CASCI and VQE underestimate the reference, whereas expanding to (18e, 13o) brings the CASCI charge into closer agreement with the reference.
+We can therefore assess our computational framework as being accurate in the calculation of BECs.

-Our results on the BECs of $\mathrm{TMO}_2$ show significant differences between the compared methods.
-For the two systems TiO$_2$ and MoO$_2$, we already obtain DFT-NC BECs within the range of the reference values obtained with DFT+U method.
-In this case, using Dopyqo does only yield slightly different BECs.
-However, in all remaining tested $\mathrm{TMO}_2$ and $\mathrm{TMS}_2$ (TiS$_2$, RuO$_2$, RhO$_2$, CrO$_2$), Dopyqo is able to significantly increase the BECs from their DFT-NC values towards the DFT+U reference values.
-From this we see that our Dopyqo calculations are able to capture the strong correlations in the tested systems while we attribute the remaining differences to the references to the lack of using k-meshes and the usage of norm-conserving pseudopotentials.
+Our results on the BECs of \ce{TMO_2} show significant differences between the compared methods.
+For \ce{TiO_2} and \ce{MoO_2}, the DFT BECs already fall within the range of the reference values.
+In this case, the CASCI and VQE calculations yield charges close to the DFT result.
+This reflects the essentially single-determinantal character of the ground state within the chosen active spaces.
+Moreover, this picture does not change upon enlargement of the active space.
+Within such a single-reference regime, CASCI and VQE reduce to descriptions similar to DFT.
+Thus, no systematic improvement in the BECs relative to DFT is expected or observed.